Remember the Titans: Box office

-Remember the Titans opened strongly at the U.S. box office, grossing $26,654,715 in its first weekend and staying within the top five for six weeks.
-The film debuted at the number one spot, but was quickly overtaken by Meet the Parents a week later.
+Remember the Titans opened strongly at the U.S. box office, grossing $21,000,000 in its first weekend, beating Urban Legends: Final Cut to reach the number one spot, and staying within the top five for six weeks.
+In its second weekend, it was overtaken by Meet the Parents, making $19.2 million.
+The film surpassed Crimson Tide to achieve Denzel Washington's highest opening weekend.
 It eventually went on to gross an estimated $115,654,751 in the U.S., and $136,706,684 worldwide.

 Critical response

 Among mainstream critics in the U.S., Remember the Titans received generally mixed reviews.
-Rotten Tomatoes reported that 71% of 137 sampled critics gave the film a positive review, with an average score of 6.3/10.
+Rotten Tomatoes reported that 72% of 138 critics gave the film a positive review, with an average score of 6.3/10.
 The site's consensus states: "An inspirational crowd-pleaser with a healthy dose of social commentary, Remember the Titans may be predictable, but it's also well-crafted and features terrific performances."
 At Metacritic, which assigns a weighted average score out of 100 to critics' reviews, the film received a score of 48 based on 32 reviews.
 Audiences polled by CinemaScore gave the film a rare "A+" grade.

 James Berardinelli writing for ReelViews, called the film "relentlessly manipulative and hopelessly predictable" but noted that it was "a notch above the average entry in part because its social message (even if it is soft-peddled [sic]) creates a richer fabric than the usual cloth from which this kind of movie is cut."
 Describing some pitfalls, Robert Wilonsky of the Dallas Observer said that "beneath its rah-rah rhetoric and pigskin proselytizing, it's no more provocative or thoughtful than a Hallmark Hall of Fame film or, for that matter, a Hallmark greeting card.
 Its heart is in the right place, but it has no soul."
 Wilonsky however was quick to admit "The film's intentions are noble, but its delivery is ham-fisted and pretentious; you can't deny the message, but you can loathe the messenger without feeling too guilty about it."

 'Remember the Titans' has the outer form of a brave statement about the races in America, but the soul of a sports movie in which everything is settled by the obligatory last play in the last seconds of the championship game.